Availity/availity-react/docusaurus/docs/form/upload/upload.md

 Restrict the file types allowed to be uploaded to. eg: `['.jpeg', '.jpg']`.

+#### `onFilePreUpload?: [() => boolean]`

+An array of callbacks called before the file is uploaded to the vault.
+Each function should return a true or false.
+If one of these is false, then it will not upload.
+Useful for scanning files for corruption before uploading to the vault.
+To ensure that the file is not uploaded, call setError on the UploadCore object to set some error message via calling upload.setError('rejected', somemessage) method for updating the UI.
+Make sure each functions are completed relatively synchronously.

 #### `onFileUpload?: (upload: UploadCore) => void`

 Callback to be executed when file is uploaded.
 The callback is provided the `Upload` instance from upload-core SDK.
 Use this callback to hook into the `upload.onSuccess` and `upload.onError` events and track which files have been uploaded and get references returned by the API if needed.
 See [example callback function above](###Callback-Function-Example)